Chris Matthews (gridiron football): Baltimore Ravens

 After being released by the Seahawks, Matthews was signed to the Baltimore Ravens practice squad on November 23, 2015.
 He was promoted to the active roster on December 12, 2015.
-He scored his first career NFL regular season touchdown on December 27, 2015 against the Pittsburgh Steelers.
+He scored his only NFL career regular season touchdown on December 27, 2015, against the Pittsburgh Steelers.
 On April 7, 2016, Matthews signed his exclusive rights free agent tender to remain with the Ravens.
 On September 3, 2016, he was placed on injured reserve.

 On September 2, 2017, Matthews was released by the Ravens, but was re-signed two days later.
 He was released again on November 3, 2017.

 According to Sports Illustrated, Matthews was a "heartwarming story, a guy who’d gone from hiding in plain sight to the cusp of Super Bowl history to the unemployment line, in less than a calendar year".

 Calgary Stampeders

-On October 2, 2018 Matthews returned to the CFL when he signed with the Calgary Stampeders.
-With the Calgary Stampeders winning the Grey Cup Matthews became a crucial pickup making 12 receptions for 252 yards in four remaining regular season games.
-In two playoff games Matthews contributed 7 catches for 98 yards en route to winning the Championship game.
+On October 2, 2018, Matthews returned to the CFL when he signed with the Calgary Stampeders.
+With the Stampeders winning the Grey Cup, Matthews became a crucial pickup making 12 receptions for 252 yards in four remaining regular season games.
+In two playoff games, Matthews contributed seven catches for 98 yards en route to winning the Grey Cup.

 Winnipeg Blue Bombers (second stint)

-On May 10, 2019, the Winnipeg Blue Bombers announced they had signed Matthews to a three-year contract.
+On May 10, 2019, the Blue Bombers announced they had signed Matthews to a three-year contract.
 He played in six games for the team, recording 12 receptions for 180 yards and a touchdown before being released on August 28, 2019.

 Montreal Alouettes

 Two days after being released by Winnipeg, Matthews signed with the Montreal Alouettes.
-Matthews played in 5 games in the second half of the season, and helped Montreal secure its first playoff berth since 2015, by catching 9 passes for 139 yards and 3 touchdowns.
+Matthews played in five games in the second half of the season, and helped Montreal secure its first playoff berth since 2015, by catching nine passes for 139 yards and three touchdowns.